nashis/webdriver_io/README.md

 # TODO

+* Option to configure items, like coffee type, grain type, quantity etc.
+* Introduce hierarchy to the solution by decomposing uiselector to page/ui scope
-Bring the browser to focus
+* Bring the browser to focus, and maximize